softmatterlab/SmartTrap/Software/README.md

 ## auto_controller
 In this module all the autonomous protocols are defined.

 - **AutoControllerThread** - Thread which runs the autonomous protocols.
+This also handles the real-time tracking to simplify synchronization
+- **StokesTestWidget** - A small QWidget used to perform the stokes which can be used to calibrate the force detectors or to measure particle diameters.
--
+- **AutonomousProtocol** -

 # SmartTrap minitweezers instrument specific files
 Certain devices are specific to the SmartTrap system and thus rely on the specific hardware, e.g. specific microfluidics pump.
 To use these devices they implement the protocols specified in the above files.